konsensusnetwork/TSI_DE/README.md

 ## Remarks

 - Section: Die Mathematik der Politik.
 Check if this is the updated version of the book.
-- Italics throughout the book
+- Italics throughout the book?
-- Add foreword
+- TODO: Create appendix with resources